Language: EN

 A delegate is a type that represents a reference to a function or method.
 Delegates allow methods to be passed as parameters, assigned to variables, and executed dynamically at runtime.

-To declare a delegate in C#, the delegate keyword is used, followed by the method signature that the delegate will represent.
+To declare a delegate in C# the keyword delegate is used, followed by the method signature that the delegate will represent.

-delegate ReturnType MyDelegate(Type parameter1...);
+delegate ReturnType MyDelegate(ParameterType parameter1...);

 Where,